rv4l3r3/log4v-vuln-check/README.md

  - Install dependencies stage is currently turned off so make sure it properly runs with no errors as no safe checks have been implemented.

 # Run:
- #Step 1: Run script from your home folder i.e /home/ubuntu
+ # Step 1: Run script from your home folder i.e /home/ubuntu
  cd ~
- #Step 2: Execute the below command to perform your check.
+ # Step 2: Execute the below command to perform your check.
  wget https://raw.githubusercontent.com/rv4l3r3/log4j-test/main/log4js-vuln-check.sh -q -O - |sudo bash
+ # Step 3: Receive a detailed report of files related to CVE-2021-44228